-ESA possesses the foremost position in the thermal power generation sector in Brazil.
-In addition to the successful development of the first natural gas-fired power plant in the country, ESA has a large portfolio of new gas-fired power generation projects in an advanced stages of development.
-When completed, these projects will represent a platform for the development of a truly integrated generation business with installed capacity of at least 2,700 MW and significant embedded flexibility and optionality.
+ESA has the leading private position in the thermal power generation sector in Brazil.
+In addition to the successful development of the first privately-owned gas-fired power plant and pipeline in the country, ESA has a large portfolio of new gas-fired power generation projects in advanced stages of development.
+When completed, these projects will represent a platform for the development of an integrated generation business with installed capacity of at least 2,500 MW and significant flexibility and optionality.
 ESA’s power generation assets and positions include:

-The Cuiabá integrated project, with a final projected capacity of 1,440 MW and a 648 km, 18-inch pipeline.
-The Cuiabá Power Plant, with a total capacity of 480 MW and an 18 inch pipeline, is currently under construction, with the first 150 MW already in operation (running on diesel).
-Cuiabá II and Cuiabá III, with an additional 480 MW each, are under development, with Cuiabá II already having received Emergency Plant Status from the Brazilian Government and significant progress having been achieved on all development fronts, including land acquisition, turbine availability and fuel supply;
+The Cuiabá integrated project (the “Cuiabá Project”), with a final projected net capacity of 1,428 MW for Cuiabá I, II and III and a 648 km, 18-inch pipeline.
+The Cuiabá I Power Plant, with a total projected capacity of 480 MW and an 18-inch pipeline, is currently under construction, with the first 150 MW in operation (running on diesel).
+Cuiabá II and Cuiabá III, with additional projected capacity of 474 MW each, are under development.
+Cuiabá II has received Emergency Plant status from the Brazilian Government and is at an advanced stage of development, including land acquisition, turbine availability and fuel supply;

 The Riogen project, with a total projected capacity of 960 MW.
-Riogen I, with a capacity of 480 MW, has also received Emergency Plant Status and can demonstrate advanced development status, including rights to acquire the land, gas supply arrangements, permitting and turbine availability; and
+Riogen I, with a projected capacity of 495.5 MW, has received Emergency Plant status and is at an advanced stage of development, having rights to acquire the land, gas supply arrangements, permitting and turbine availability; and

-The Puerto Suárez project, with a total projected capacity of 147 MW.
-This fast-track project has the full support of the Bolivian government and is also at an advanced stage of development.
+The Puerto Suárez project, with a total projected capacity of 150 MW.
+This project has the full support of the Bolivian government and is at an advanced stage of development.